CHOOSING AND BUYING A VIOLET WAND

 The disadvantage of this unit is, that it is quite heavy and has very limited run time according to the manufacturer.
 ETP recommends 10 minutes maximum continuous use at full power followed by a similar cool-down period.
 There are nevertheless many reports in the SM scene, where much longer use times have not had any evident negative effect.
 There might be an accumulative effect though, which may shorten a wand’s lifespan or require repairs earlier and more frequently than on wands with the recommended use/cool-down cycles).
 On the other hand, hardly anybody leaves the Wand on permanently when playing with electrodes (direct technique), so the short on/off cycles compared to industrial use, where continuous use is the rule, might indeed extend those 10 minutes considerably.
 At less than maximum power that time will most certainly also be longer.

-For reverse and indirect play with a body contact device, the practcally unlimited run times of the BD-50E and BD-20A (see further down) are a distinct advantage, as there the Wand is often not shut down ever for the length of the scene.
+For reverse and indirect play with a body contact device, the practically unlimited run times of the BD-50E and BD-20A (see further down) are a distinct advantage, as there the Wand is often not shut down ever for the length of the scene.

 There is also the slightly more expensive BD-10AS, which has a “dead-man-switch”, a small button, which you have to press and hold to make the wand work.
 Release the knob and it shuts off.